 According to ancient Egyptian beliefs, the afterlife was a mirror of the physical world.

-As a result, the deceased would need to participate in activities similar to those they engaged in during their earthly life, including work.
+As a result, the deceased would need to participate in activities similar to those they performed during their earthly life, including work.

 To avoid this manual labor, shabti were commissioned and placed in the tomb of the deceased.